 Ans.
-The river indus rises in Tibet at an altitude of 5180 metres near Mansarowar lake.
-It is a trans Himalayan river.
+The river Indus rises in Tibet at an altitude of 5180 metres near Mansarovar lake.
+It is a trans-Himalayan river.
 It flows west and North-West-wards and reaches the Arabian sea.
 Its five important tributaries are the Jhelum, the Chenab, the Ravi, the Beas and the Sutlej.

 Ans.
-The Ganga rises in U.P. from the Himalayas.
+The Ganga rises in the U.P. from the Himalayas.

 Q. 30.
-Name the major rivers of the Peninsular India.
+Name the major rivers of Peninsular India.

 Ans.
-Some rivers of the Peninsular India flow eastward into the Bay of Bengal.
-These are Mahanadi, Godavari, Krishna and Cauvery.
+Some rivers of Peninsular India flow eastward into the Bay of Bengal.
+These are Mahanadi, Godavari, Krishna and Kaveri.
 Some rivers flow westward into the Arabian sea.
 These rivers include Narmada and Tapti.

 Q. 31.
-What is a delta?
+What is delta?
 Give four examples from India.

 Ans.
 A delta is a triangular piece of alluvial lowland formed at the mouth of the river.